How To Build A Dressage Arena

 Compacting the base layer, Making it like a road

 As emphasized, a crucial part of the arena is having this base layer hard.
 It needs to be built like a road.
-So once the bobcat had spread out our pumice base layer, making sure to keep the cambered slope, we hired a steamroller and spent half a day rolling over it until it was rock solid.
+So once the bobcat had spread out our pumice base layer, making sure to keep the slight cambered slope down the center line, we hired a steamroller and spent half a day rolling over it until it was rock solid.

 Adding the Arena Footing Layer